cpiro/bytesize/docs/index.rst

 - **Binary and decimal units**: Choose between `binary IEC and decimal SI unit prefixes <https://en.wikipedia.org/wiki/Binary_prefix>`_, or allow *bytesize* to guess.
-The units are chosen automatically to keep the magnitude between 0 and 1,000 (or optionally 1,024 for binary units.
+The units are chosen automatically to keep the magnitude between 0 and 1,000 (or optionally 1,024 for binary units).
 Units are your choice of abbreviated symbols or full names.
 - **Pedantic**: We omit a decimal point if and only if the quantity is exact.
-Approximations will never be greater than the actual value -- we use only integer math *xxx ref* to avoid floating point rounding errors.
+Approximations will never be greater than the actual value -- we use only integer (xxx decimal?) math to avoid floating-point errors.
-- **  :pep:`3101`  xxx formatting language, tables
+- **Advanced formatting**: Format quantities naturally with :meth:`str.format` -- we provide a :ref:`mini-language <formatting>` for customizing presentation.
-- **Operators**: arithmetic operators (except floating-point division) and comparison operators are defined
+- **Natural interoperability**: Arithmetic operators and comparison operators are defined as you would expect. :class:`Quantity` subclasses :class:`int` and behaves as such otherwise.
 - **Pint integration**: If installed, use pint_ to parse string representations, and allow formatting of any :class:`pint.Quantity` that converts to a whole number of ``'bytes'``.